danczakre/RCSFA_CoreMS/README.md

 6) Install dependencies by running the following command in your terminal
 ```
-mamba install pip git pythonnet psycopg2-binary
+mamba install pip git pythonnet
-# I suspect we're safe without the psycopg2-binary, but I have yet to do A/B testing
+# Note for macOS: you might need to include psycopg2-binary in the above command.
 ```

 7) Deactivate and reactivate the virtual environment to ensure it loads correctly